Matching NNLO to parton shower using N$^3$LL colour-singlet transverse momentum resummation in GENEVA

 On the theory side, fixed-order predictions for neutral DY production have been known at NNLO accuracy for quite some time at the inclusive~\cite{Hamberg:1990np,vanNeerven:1991gh,Anastasiou:2003yy,Melnikov:2006di,Melnikov:2006kv,Catani:2010en,Catani:2009sm,Gavin:2010az,Anastasiou:2003ds} and at the differential level~\cite{Ridder:2015dxa,Ridder:2016nkl,Gehrmann-DeRidder:2016jns,Gauld:2017tww,Boughezal:2015ded,Boughezal:2016isb}.
 Due to the outstanding precision of the experimental data the theoretical calculations are currently being pushed at next-to-next-to-next-to-leading order (N$^3$LO), and the inclusive cross section for lepton-pair production through a virtual photon has been recently calculated at this accuracy in \citeRef{Duhr:2020seh}.
 Electroweak (EW) corrections for this process are known~\cite{Baur:1997wa,Baur:2001ze,Kuhn:2005az,Zykunov:2005tc,Arbuzov:2007db,CarloniCalame:2007cd,Dittmaier:2009cr,Denner:2011vu,Buonocore:2019puv}.
 The computation of mixed QCD--EW corrections is an active area of research~\cite{Dittmaier:2014qza,Dittmaier:2015rxo,deFlorian:2018wcj,Delto:2019ewv,Bonciani:2019nuy,Cieri:2020ikq}, and they were recently computed for the production of an on-shell $Z$ boson and its decay to massless charged leptons has become available~\cite{Buccioni:2020cfi}.

-In this work, we improve the fully differential NNLO calculation with the N$^3$LL resummation for the transverse momentum and we subsequently shower and hadronise the events with \pythiaEight~\cite{Sjostrand:2014zea}, while maintaining NNLO accuracy for the underlying process.
+In this work, we improve the fully differential NNLO calculation with the N$^3$LL resummation for the transverse momentum and we subsequently shower and hadronise the events with \pythiaEight~\cite{Sjostrand:2014zea}, while maintaining NNLO accuracy for the underlying process and a numerically good agreement with the resummed $\pt$ spectrum.
 We compare our predictions with recent data collected at the LHC by the ATLAS~\cite{Aad:2019wmn} and CMS~\cite{Sirunyan:2019bzr} collaborations at a centre-of-mass energy of 13~TeV.

 The manuscript is organised as follows.
 In \Sec{theory} we introduce the theoretical framework; we first review the \geneva method by discussing its extension to a different \zerojet resolution variable and recap the resummation of the transverse momentum within the \radish formalism.
 In \Sec{implementation} we discuss the details of the implementation and present the validation of our results by performing comparisons against fixed-order predictions at NNLO.
 We also study the differences with respect to the original \geneva implementation of \citeRefs{Alioli:2015toa,Alioli:2016wqt}, which uses the beam thrust as the \zerojet resolution variable.
 We then compare our predictions with the experimental data in \Sec{result} and finally draw our conclusions in \Sec{conclusion}.